DevlessTeam/dv-android-sdk-1.0/README.md

 #### Step two
-Open your project that already exists or create a new project in android studio and click on ***file*** a drop down will aapear and just hover on ***new*** move to the the drop down on the right and select ***New Module...***
+Open your project that already exists or create a new project on ***Android Studio** and click on ***file*** a drop down will appear.
+Hover on ***new*** move to the the drop down on the right and select ***New Module...***

-You will be taken to a wizard page select the option that says ***Import .JAR/.AAR Package***  and click on next
+You should see a wizard, select the option that says ***Import .JAR/.AAR Package***  and click on next

-It will bring you to  a place where you have two input fields select the icon on the far right of the first input filed and navigate to where you saved the 'dv-android-sdk-1.0.aar' you downloaded earlier and select it and click next.
-Wait for it to sync and build and complete
+ You should now have two input fields select the icon on the far right of the first input filed and navigate to where you saved the 'dv-android-sdk-1.0.aar' you downloaded earlier, select it and click next.
+Wait for it to sync and build and complete.

 #### Step Three
-Go to your app build gradle and paste this code there and click on sync.
-Wait till its done.
+- Go to your app build gradle and add the code below there.
+- Click on sync.
+- Wait till its done.
 ```Java
   //dv-android-sdk-1.0 Dependencies
   compile 'com.squareup.okhttp3:okhttp:3.4.1'